mossc001/LayZ-Flash/README.md

 # LayZ-Flash
 ## Lay-Z-Spa Flashing Tool

-If you have purchased a **Lay-Z-Spa DIY WiFi Controller - 6-Pin or 4-Pin Version**, then you can use this tool to reflash it in the instance of fault, corruption, or to update to the latest version/release.
+If you have purchased or have a **Lay-Z-Spa DIY WiFi Controller - 6-Pin or 4-Pin Version**, then you can use this tool to reflash it in the instance of fault, corruption, or to update to the latest version/release.
 If you wish to purchase a Lay-Z-Spa DIY WiFi Controller (6-Pin Version), you can purchase them via; https://www.ebay.co.uk/usr/mossc001

 Requirements: Windows 10 or higher with an available USB port.